nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_architectures.rst

    Zigbee-only architecture on nRF53 Series devices

+This platform design is suitable for the following development kits:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf52840dk_nrf52840, nrf52833dk_nrf52833, nrf5340dk_nrf5340_cpuapp_and_cpuappns, nrf21540dk_nrf52840

 Single-chip, multiprotocol (SoC)
 ================================

-With the nRF devices supporting multiple wireless technologies, including IEEE 802.15.4 and Bluetooth Low Energy (Bluetooth LE), the application layer and the Zigbee and Bluetooth LE stack run on the same processor.
+With the nRF devices supporting multiple wireless technologies, including IEEE 802.15.4 and Bluetooth Low Energy (Bluetooth LE), the application layer and the Zigbee and Bluetooth LE stack run on the same chip.

 This design has the following advantages: